chb/21cfr11pro-ig/source/pages/overview.md

 2. *Server stores resource & assigns ID* This is the FHIR server making the client's request change (adding, changing or deleting a resource) and fixing up any versions or unique IDs according to the server's internal state and implentation.
 3. *Server stores read-only action and Resource in journal* The server sends a copy of the persisted resource to a cryptographic journal.
 4. *Response with server's fixed-up Resource* The HTTP response from the server returns a full copy of the resource after the sever has made any server-required changes to the Resource to add versions, IDs or any other metadata.
-5. *Client verifies and generates signature from canonical server response* The client extracts the Resource from the HTTP response and compares a canonical version of the response with the expected value intended in the original FHIR transaction.
-To do this the client would need to canonicalise the JSON or XML of the original and returned resources and compare to see if these are equivalent.
+5. *Client verifies and generates signature from a [canonical JSON version](https://gibson042.github.io/canonicaljson-spec/) of the server response* The client receives the Resource from the HTTP response and compares a canonical version of the response with the value sent in the original FHIR transaction.
+To do this the client would need to "canonicalise" the JSON or XML of the original and returned resources and compare to see if these are equivalent.
 The client should not consider the server-assigned ID, versions or other metadata when it compares the original or returned transactions.
   * If there is a difference between the sent and received resource then the client should not proceed with signing the returned resource, and should alert the client or operator that the server has offered a different resource to sign than the one expected.
   * If the returned resource is the same, then the client shall generate a signature for the entire returned resource including the ID, versions and metadata.
 The client then generates a Provenance resource containing the identity of the client, the thumbprint of the client's current identity certificate, date and timestamp information, and a reference to the Resource and resource representation that the Provenance resource refers to.